naninaveen/naninaveen/_posts/2020-08-30-custom-scripts-in-windows-contextmenu.md

 ### Test implementation
 Let us first implement a simple script to add a menu item group "Group 1" and a two items "Item 1" and "Item 2" to the group.
 For adding registry keys we use python's `winreg` library.
-First we import the required functions from the `winreg` library.
+First, we import the required functions from the `winreg` library.
 ```python
 # Import required functions
 from winreg import (